From Self-Doubt to AIR 1 – The Unfiltered Story of Sarvesh Mehtani

 Sarvesh felt it too.

-Nights when he couldn’t solve a single question and went to bed frustrated.
+• Nights when he couldn’t solve a single question.

 Sarvesh didn’t follow the popular “study 16 hours a day” trend.
 His method was smarter, calmer, and more human:

-He used FIITJEE coaching material and stayed loyal to limited resources
+• Used FIITJEE coaching material and stuck to limited resources

 He wasn’t trying to learn everything.